Taoshif1/Learning-REACT/README.md

 ---

 🛠️ How to Run
-Most projects in this repository were created using create-react-app or a similar setup.
+Projects in this repository were created using react-.
 To run them locally:

 ```
-# Navigate into a specific project folder
+Navigate into a specific project folder
 cd "Form action"

-# Install dependencies
+Install dependencies
 npm install

-# Start the development server
+Start the development server
 npm start
 ```